sm1215/tallymin/README.md

 If the score column is sorted, columns will be re-sorted after each score update to maintain dynamic ordering.

 todo
-  - fix bug when adding quickscores buttons, they are using the wrong id
   - add delete last row button to quickscores
   - allow the quickscores table to hide on the side of the screen under a tab
   - migrate instructions to the page itself